Unauthorized Use Of A Financial Transaction Device

 How The Government And People Abuse This Law

 Colorado residents must be cautious under this law.
 For example, it appears the government could arrest a person and charge them with a felony for using an expired credit card (or at least with attempted unauthorized use of a financial device).
 Other situations of innocent people being charged in Weld, Larimer and Boulder counties include circumstances following a break up of a relationship where a girlfriend or boyfriend was previously using a credit card with the permission of their partner.
 We have seen cases where the girlfriend calls the police and says that following the breakup she told the boyfriend he could no longer use her credit or debit card (hence the “use of the financial transaction device is unauthorized“).

 This crime is a class 1 misdemeanor if the value of the property taken is less than one thousand dollars, a class 5 felony if the value is $1000 but less than $20000, and a class 3 felony if the value of the property is $20000 or more.
 Interestingly, the prosecutor or district attorney is able to add up all the property wrongfully taken over a six-month period to determine the crime’s classification.
 We expect to see DAs looking at complex transactions and adding property values over different calendar months so as to maximize the crime charged.

 If you are accused of either a misdemeanor or felony unauthorized use of a financial device, you need an experienced attorney to cover your back.
-Call our lawyers today at the O'Malley and Sawyer, LLC, at 303-731-0719.
+Call our lawyers today at the Sawyer Legal Group, LLC, at 303-731-0719.
 Together, we can protect your future.